stat545ubc-2024/Eric-Xiang-2024/README.md

 This Minidata Analysis is part of the [STAT 545A](https://stat545.stat.ubc.ca/syllabus-545a/) course at the University of British Columbia.
 The goal of this analysis is to select a provided dataset and perform exploratory analysis on the data, including viewing the data, plotting the data, and coming up the research question

-**For Minidata Analysis 1 specifically,** I first chose the dataset I am interested and took a look of the heading,class, dimension, summary of the data and decided to go with *cancer_sample* data.
-I then performed a qualitative exploratory analysis to assess if biopsy radius mean is related to the cancer diagnosis result.
+**For Minidata Analysis 1 specifically,** I first chose the datasets I am interested and took a look of the overall dataset structure with glimpse,class, dimension, summary of the data.
+I also utilized dplyr to do a quick exploration of each chosen datasets.
+I then decided to go with *cancer_sample* data.
+I  performed a qualitative exploratory analysis to assess if biopsy radius mean is related to the cancer diagnosis result.
 I also came up my four questions that I would like to explore in the Milestone 2.

 **How to run this repository:**